kruize/autotune-results/Renaissance/Readme.md

-This folder contains the experiment results of the Renaissance Benchmark taking Prometheus Metrics.
+This directory contains the experiment results of the Renaissance Benchmark taking Prometheus Metrics.
 # Prereuisites
 To generate the results from the Renaissance Benchmark,we need to: